Should a New Content Site Go Broad or Deep First (2026)

 | jq -r '.rows[].keys[0]' | head -40

-Look for repeated nouns that don’t fit hub 1 — those are candidates for hub 2.
+Look for repeated nouns that don’t fit hub 1 — those are your hub 2 candidates.
+You are letting Google tell you where demand already exists instead of guessing.

-1. Alternate publishing 60/40 in favor of hub 1 for the next 8 weeks, until hub 2 also has ~25 articles.
+1. Alternate publishing 60/40 in favor of hub 1 for the next 8 weeks, until hub 2 also reaches ~25 articles.
+Do not let the exciting new hub starve the one that already has traction.

-2. At 100 articles, audit hub traffic and double down on the top performer.
-Output of the prebuild script + Search Console:
+2. At ~100 articles, audit hub traffic and double down on the winner.
+Join your prebuild counts to a 28-day Search Console pull:

 hub articles impressions(28d) clicks(28d) CTR